canmom/vector/VECTOR-ch6.md

 CORAL starts to sob and heave.
 She can't bring herself to look away.

 "You are deluded.
-Your name is {deadname}.
+Your name is Fagus.
 You are a failed trainee Industrial.
 You are not, and never have been, a member of the VECTOR Dragoons.
-This is a poor start, {deadname}!"
+This is a poor start, Fagus!"
 The Investigator flicks a flake of ash off of the table.

 Of course, they had known what she'd say.
 They wanted her to know the consequence for 'lying'.
 CORAL finds she has room for a little bit more hate after all.
 Her arm heals.
 CORAL can't stop staring.